 Stockspot’s preferred ETF is currently REIT, which replaced DJRE as our global property theme in 2022.

-REIT is now nearly four years old and has attracted over $500 million of assets.
+REIT is over six years old and has attracted almost $550 million of assets.
 Its lower management fee, broader diversification and increasing trading volumes are attractive reasons for being our preferred global property ETF choice.

 REIT also pays a decent dividend yield and more frequent distributions which can help investors enhance income in their portfolios.